4wayhandshake/4wayhandshake.github.io/content/walkthrough/traverxec.md

 /home/david/bin:/usr/local/bin:/usr/bin:/bin:/usr/local/games:/usr/games
 ```

 That's a bit odd.
 This could lead to path abuse possibly.
-I might come back to this later :triangular_flag_on_post:
+I might come back to this later 🚩

 There are two files within: server-stats.head and server-stats.sh.
 This is server-stats.head: